Last Updated on

 Luckily I’m not actually the violent type – I like to keep it all healthily bottled up tight in my soul (yes, I do cry when I run, why do you ask?)

-Final thoughts on being vegan when your family isn’t
+Final thoughts on how to be vegan when your family isn’t

 I get that some people are very against being a relationship with a non-vegan and I respect that, but it’s not something that bothers me that much.